 Ligue 1 has produced some of the world’s best talents.
 There are some wonderful players up and down the league, but it’s comfortably fifth in these rankings.

-One of the aforementioned teams who have owned the league title even more so than PSG, Juventus have won eight Scudetti in a row.
+One of the aforementioned teams who have owned the league title even more so than PSG, Juventus had won nine Scudetti in a row.

 While Italian domestic football is generally considered stronger than in France, and Juventus have been more of a threat in the Champions League than PSG, the majority of the last decade presents a similar picture.